 How to get here

-Find the document you need to edit.
+- Find the document you need to edit.
 Double-click its name.
 The translation editor opens on a separate editor tab.

 Or: Right-click the document, and choose Open For Translation.

 Are you getting an error when you try to open a document?
 Maybe your computer is missing a font that memoQ needs to show the text.
 When this happens, install the language pack in Windows for both your source language and your target language.
 To do this, open Control Panel in Windows.
 Choose Language, click Add language, then choose the language you need, and - at the bottom - click Add.
 Then, next to the language, click Options, and then click Download and install language pack.
 (This is what you do in Windows 10; to our knowledge, the error occurs most often in Windows 10 and with the Korean language.)